yjain-7/ExpenseBuddy-Project/README.md

 2. Add expenses and specify how they should be split among the users.
 3. Use the debt simplification feature to minimize the number of transactions.

-.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or suggestions, feel free to open an issue or contact us at your-email@example.com.